-The original Talat Rot Fai (also commonly known as Train Night Market) once stood on land owned by the Thai railways near the Chatuchak Weekend Markets.
-This wasn’t a formal arrangement and soon enough the popular night market market had to find a new location.
-After a brief absence, the market found a new home on some disused land behind the Seacon Square shopping centre on Sri Nakharin Road, east of (and a bit further out of) the city.
-The market has quickly grown in popularity and has spawned two more markets, the second at the Train Night Market Ratchada and the third at Kaset -Nawamin.
+The original Talat Rot Fai (commonly known as Train Night Market) once stood on land owned by the Thai railways near the Chatuchak Weekend Market.
+This wasn’t a formal arrangement and soon enough the popular night market had to find a new location.
+After a brief absence, the market found a new home behind the Seacon Square shopping center on Sri Nakharin Road, east of (and a bit further out of) the city.
+The market has quickly grown in popularity and has spawned two more markets, the second at the Train Night Market Ratchada and the third at Kaset-Nawamin.
 Train Night Market, at its primary location at Sri Nakharin has been ranked the most popular night market in Bangkok.

 The selection of eating options has grown, both in more conventional settings and outside in the area of the market itself.
 You’ll find just about every kind of Thai food here, from stir fries and curries to north-eastern papaya salad, southern Thai biryani and meat-filled mataba pancakes.
 The market also hosts the famous Jompalung noodle soup.
 They’re famous for serving oversized portions loaded with fresh seafood like tiger prawns and entire lobsters.

 Like other night markets, bars feature prominently at Talat Rot Fai too.
 For many tourists, the bars make the market just as much of a destination as the shopping does.
 You’re sure to find one you like no matter whether you choose to kick back at one of the ‘proper’ bars with walls along the market’s entrance walkway and around the perimeter (these bars often feature live music), or prefer to pull up a stool alongside an old Volksy camper van that’s been turned into a makeshift cocktail bar that turns out mojitos and other classic cocktails for as little as 100 baht per serve, or 350 baht per pitcher.